OWASP/owasp-mastg/Document/0x02c-Acknowledgements.md

 - [Financial donations](https://mas.owasp.org/donate/) are not part of the eligibility criteria but will be listed for completion.
 - Re-shared publications and blog posts linked in MASTG text must be **educational** and focus on mobile security or MASVS/MASTG and **not endorse company products/services**.
 - Advocate Companies may use the logo and links to MASVS/MASTG resources as part of their communication but cannot use them as an endorsement by OWASP as a preferred provider of software and services.
-  - Example of what's ok: list MAS Advocate” status on website home page, in about company slides in sales presentations, on sales collateral.
+  - Example of what's ok: list MAS Advocate status on website home page, in "about" company slides in sales presentations, on sales collateral.
-  - Example of what's not ok: an MAS Advocate” cannot claim they are OWASP certified.
+  - Example of what's not ok: a MAS Advocate cannot claim they are OWASP certified.
 - The quality of the application of the MASVS/MASTG by these companies [has not been vetted by the MAS team](https://mas.owasp.org/MASVS/Intro/0x04-Assessment_and_Certification/#owasps-stance-on-masvs-certifications-and-trust-marks).

 > The OWASP Foundation is very grateful for the support by the individuals and organizations listed.
 However please note, the OWASP Foundation is strictly vendor neutral and does not endorse any of its supporters.
 MAS Advocates do not influence the content of the MASVS or MASTG in any way.